matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contracts.md

 ## EVM compatibility

-Almost every smart contract written for EVM will be supported by zkSync 2.0 and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
+Almost every smart contract written for EVM will be supported by zkSync Era and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
 A notable exception is the contracts that use the following EVM opcodes:

 - `SELFDESTRUCT` - It’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
 - `CALLCODE` - It was deprecated on Ethereum in [EIP-2488](https://eips.ethereum.org/EIPS/eip-2488) in favor of `DELEGATECALL`.